 Pip, a young orphan living with his sister and her husband in the marshes of Kent, sits in a cemetery one evening looking at his parents’ tombstones.
 Suddenly, an escaped convict springs up from behind a tombstone, grabs Pip, and orders him to bring him food and a file for his leg irons.
 Pip obeys, but the fearsome convict is soon captured anyway.
 The convict protects Pip by claiming to have stolen the items himself.

 You may have seen the series on Netflix, but now it’s time to read the book!
+A favorite book set in London for many an amateur sleuth!

 This book of short stories is set in Victorian London.
 Conan Doyle brings to life a Victorian England of horse-drawn cabs, fogs, and the famous lodgings at 221 B Baker Street, where for more than forty years Sherlock Holmes earned his undisputed reputation as the greatest fictional detective of all time.